Only v5 Seurat Assays are supported

 coord_fixed()

 Subject-wise cross validation is parallelized with future and future.batchtools can be used for HPC job schedulers.
 For details on which plan to use for your setup, see the future package documentation.
-The code below requires a large amount of RAM (32 GB recommended) and 10 cores to run in about 20 minutes.
-The repeated messages about “SeuratObject” are a side effect of using the future plan “multisession” and should not occur with other future plans.
+The code below requires a large amount of RAM (32 GB recommended) and 10 cores to run in about 15 minutes.

 subject_ids = "donor_id",